vincent-4/lotus/docs/multimodal_models.rst

 Initializing ImageArray
 -----------------------
 The ImageArray class is an extension array designed to handle images as data types in pandas.
-You can initilize an ImageArray with a list of supported image formats
+You can initialize an ImageArray with a list of supported image formats

 .. code-block:: python